-HCV can also transition into an ongoing (chronic) illness.
-Severe liver damage is most likely to occur in chronic cases.
-Signs of liver damage may develop on the skin.
-Skin symptoms include:
+Acute hepatitis C can also transition into a chronic illness.
+Severe liver damage is most likely to occur in chronic cases of hepatitis C.

 - severe itching in one spot

-- development of “spider veins”
+- development of spider veins

 Other accompanying symptoms may include stomach swelling and bleeding that won’t stop.

-The scope of HCV rash treatment depends on the exact cause.
-In acute HCV, the best course of action is to treat the rashes with antihistamines and topical ointments to alleviate the itch.
+For acute HCV infections, the best course of action is treating the rashes with antihistamines and topical ointments.
+They’ll alleviate the itch.
 Chronic HCV rashes are more challenging to treat due to the ongoing nature of the disease.